jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * Move the extracted wordpress directory to /var/www/html/
 * Rename the file wp-config-sample.php to wp-config.php in the `/var/www/html/wordpress` directory
 * Using the sed command find and replace in `/var/www/html/wordpress/wp-config.php` the place holders on line 23, 26, and 29
 * Install `firewalld` via the apt package manager – enable and start the service and permanently open port 80/tcp for http traffic on the public zone
+* Using the `chown` command change the ownership of the directory `/var/www/html/wordpress` to have owner and group be `www-data`
+  * Make sure to use the `-R` flag to recursively change the ownership in all sub-directories as well

+#### Part Two - Manual Configuration Steps

 * From your Fedora system, open a web browser and navigate to http://IP-of-ubuntu-server/wordpress
   * Complete the manual portion to setup a WordPress User, login to your new WordPress installation.
   * Create a single new blog post that posts a picture of you and the University Logo at the bottom of your post